HeinrichHartmann/HeinrichHartmann.github.io/_posts/2014-12-14-Sensor-Monitoring-with-RaspberryPi-and-Circonus.md

 **Graphing**

-When the data import is figured correctly we will be able to see the data streaming into circonus.
+When the data import is working we will be able to see the data streaming into circonus.
 Several kinds of plots can be produced on the web front end.
 Circonus even allows sharing and embedding of the customized graphs.
 The following graph shows the temperature (red) and light levels (yellow) in my room in the last hours.

 <div style="border:1px solid #ccc">
 <iframe height="294px" width="600px" scrolling="no" frameborder="0" src="https://share.circonus.com/embedded/graphs/0c56cd62-f8f4-4f38-8200-354af0d903bc/mGemDP"></iframe>